ibm-cloud-docs/EventStreams/eventstreams108.md

 Answers to common questions about the {{site.data.keyword.IBM}} {{site.data.keyword.messagehub}} service.

-For answers to questions specific to the deprecated Standard plan, see [FAQs for the Standard plan](docs/services/EventStreams?topic=eventstreams-faqs_standard#faqs_standard).
+For answers to questions specific to the Classic plan, see [FAQs for the Standard plan](docs/services/EventStreams?topic=eventstreams-faqs_standard#faqs_standard).
 {: shortdesc}

 <!--17/10/17 - Karen: same info duplicated at messagehub104 -->